Your number #1 priority this summer is to prepare for your official standardized test at the end of August or beginning of September.

 How much should you study?
 Well, I tell all of my PrepWellers that it depends on how well you want to do.
 As in life, there is typically a strong correlation between work and results.

-A student who wants to do their best should be willing commit the month of August to significant study.
+A student who wants to do their best should be willing to commit the month of August to significant study.
 For some students, this means 10 hours a week.
 For others, 25+ hours a week.

 I hope it's clear how important I believe this summer can be for you.
 I know as a parent, that not every child will have the motivation or discipline to execute this plan to its fullest.
-I try to give you my best advice assuming you're a student who want to be their best.
+I try to give you my best advice assuming you're a student who wants to be their best.

 Enroll in PrepWell Academy